Be embraced by natures indulgences

 * Extremely hazardous: 9-10

-The Twelve Apostles Marine National Park, Arches Marine Sanctuary and the surrounding bays inhabited by local villages, create world class snorkelling and scuba diving locations.
+The Twelve Apostles Marine National Park, Arches Marine Sanctuary and the surrounding bays, are world class snorkeling and scuba diving locations.
 Explore the shipwrecks of early settlers, rock and cave formations and placid bays, all teaming with fish, crustaceans and vegetation.

-Located in the Southern Ocean, waters west of Cape Otways can be rugged.
-Indeed, it is these conditions that have helped shape the natural rock formations that exist above and below the water.
+Located in the Southern Ocean, waters west of Cape Otway can be rugged.
 Conditions can change rapidly, even within the surrounding bays, and strong ocean skills are encouraged.
-Water temperature in summer is between 17 and 19 degrees celsius and in winter can drop as low as 12 degrees celcsus.
+Water temperature in summer is between 17°C and 19°C and in winter can drop as low as 12°C.

 Nothing spells relaxation and good times like dropping the boat into the water.
-Whether you are packing the fishing rods, waters skis and wakeboards or a cheese platter with a bottle of local wine, the ocean, lakes and rivers around the 12 Apostles region provide a picturesque backdrop for a perfect day on the water.
+Whether you are packing the fishing rods, waters skis and wakeboards, a local cheese platter, or tackle box and rods; the ocean lakes and rivers around the 12 Apostles region provide a picturesque backdrop for a perfect day on the water.

 Powered by the relentless Southern Ocean, there’s plenty of swell and plenty of surf locations along the Twelve Apostle coastline.
 Most of these waves however are strictly expert only, with challenge access and quickly changing conditions creating just two of the hazards.